Abandoned Horace Mann High School Gary Indiana

 In 1929 Horace Mann School had a student body of 870.
 By 1937, it increased to nearly 2400 students and 80 staff members.

-When enrollment grew to nearly 2600 in 1956, exceeding Horace Mann’s intended capacity, the district decided to build an additional school on the southern portion of the property.
+When enrolment grew to nearly 2600 in 1956, exceeding Horace Mann’s intended capacity, the district decided to build an additional school on the southern portion of the property.
 John H. Vohr Elementary School opened in 1958.
 Sadly, the pond was filled in to make room for a parking lot.

 When the steel industry declined in the ’60s, the population of Gary began to shrink, as did the city’s tax revenue